Self-Supervised Masked Convolutional Transformer Block for Anomaly Detection: Acknowledgment

 \section{Acknowledgment}

 \fi

 This work was supported by a grant of the Romanian Ministry of Education and Research, CNCS - UEFISCDI, project no. PN-III-P2-2.1-PED-2021-0195, contract no. 690/2022, within PNCDI III.
 The research leading to these results has also received funding from the NO Grants 2014-2021, under project ELO-Hyp contract no. 24/2020.
 Additionally, this work has been funded by Milestone Systems through the Milestone Research Programme at AAU, and by SecurifAI.
-Moreover, this article has benefited from the support of the Romanian Young Academy, which is funded by Stiftung Mercator and the Alexander von Humboldt Foundation for the period 2020-2022.

 { }